NightClover-code/snippets/README.md

   - `DATABASE_URL`
 </details>

+Setup a local DB

+- I used Docker to setup Postgres in my machine (Windows 11).

+- After setting up the database, make sure you hook it up to prisma.

-Prisma's guide to PostgreSQL connection: [Prisma Docs](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-node-postgresql)
+- Prisma's guide to PostgreSQL connection: [Prisma Docs](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-node-postgresql)

 Start the app